MicrosoftDocs/m365copilot-docs/docs/copilot-studio-agent-builder-build.md

 The Copilot Studio agent builder provides a simple interface that you can use to quickly and easily build declarative agents, either by using natural language or manually.

 To get started with the Copilot Studio agent builder, open the Copilot app in Microsoft 365, select **Work**, and in the right rail, choose **Create agents**.
+You can also choose **Create agents** from Business Chat (BizChat) in Teams.

 You can author your declarative agent in two ways:

 - Via the **Describe** tab, using natural language
 - Via the **Configure** tab where you can build it manually